BrunoMMendonca/forecast-alchemy-studio/AI Memory/Development Plans & Roadmap.md

 **Status**: Planning phase - ready for implementation

+### Mobile Responsiveness Implementation (Planned)
+**Goal**: Make the application smartphone-friendly with responsive design.

+**Problem**: The current layout is desktop-only, with elements overlapping on small screens.
+The top part of the app (header, floating buttons, logo) is not optimized for mobile devices.

+**Current State**:
+- Desktop-only layout with no responsive breakpoints
+- Fixed positioning for floating elements
+- No collapsible menu or mobile navigation
+- Elements overlap on small screens

+**Solution**: Implement responsive design using Tailwind's breakpoints:
+- Add responsive breakpoints for mobile, tablet, and desktop
+- Implement collapsible menu for mobile navigation
+- Stack floating elements vertically on small screens
+- Adjust chart and table layouts for mobile
+- Ensure touch-friendly interactions

+**Implementation Steps**:
+1. Audit current layout for mobile compatibility
+2. Add responsive breakpoints to all components
+3. Implement mobile navigation menu
+4. Test on various screen sizes
+5. Optimize touch interactions

+**Status**: Planning phase - ready for implementation

 ### Backend Migration Phase (Completed)
 **Goal**: Move all major workflow steps to the backend for better performance, persistence, and multi-tenancy support.